Panichito/Panichito/README.md

-- 👋 Hi, I’m @Panichito
+- 👋 Hi, my name is Panithi!
-- 👀 I’m interested in Linear Algebra
+- 👀 I’m interested in Quantum Programming & Computing
-- 🌱 I’m currently learning Basic Mathematic
+- 🌱 I’m currently learning Linear Algebra
 - 💞️ I’m looking to collaborate on [LinkedIn](https://www.linkedin.com/in/panithi-suwanno-89171a1a3/)
-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/panithi-suwanno-89171a1a3/)
+- 📫 How to reach me panithi2001big@gmail.com

 <!---
 Panichito/Panichito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.